-Achacha or Achachairu is a fruiting tree and Mangosteen (Garcinia mangostana) relative originating in South America, its natural range extending across south-eastern Brazil and neighbouring southern Bolivia.
+Achacha or Achachairu is a fruiting tree, and Mangosteen (Garcinia mangostana) relative, originating in South America, its native range extending from southern Bolivia to neighbouring south-eastern Brazil.

-There is considerable uncertainty, however, over the different types or forms that occur there, in terms of the extent of their distribution, their climate adaptation and whether they should continue to be treated as a single species or divided into separate species.
+However, there is considerable uncertainty over the different types or forms that occur there, in terms of the extent of their distribution, their climate adaptation and whether they should continue to be treated as a single species, or be divided into separate species.
 Because of this uncertainty, this description is limited to the types that occur within the area of the Department of Santa Cruz, in southern Bolivia, extending to as far south as the state of Mato Grosso do Sol, in Brazil.

 It is a small- to medium-sized tree, 7 to 15 m (23 to 50 ft) tall, with a straight trunk up to 40 cm (1.3 ft) in diameter supporting a densely leafy pyramidal crown.
 The bark is dark brown, lightly flaking and when wounded exudes a sticky yellow latex.

 The leaves are lance-shaped, 10 to 20 cm (4 to 8 in) long, pinkish-bronze or reddish when they emerge, ageing to lime green then dark glossy green and have a leathery texture.
 They are arranged in pairs along the ends of the branches and remain on the tree throughout the year.

 The flowers are small, four-petaled, white with erect stamens and either perfect (with both female and male parts) or male.
-They are borne singly or in groups of up to twenty arising at nodes along the branches and come into bloom from winter to spring, which coincides with the dry season in its native range.
+They are borne singly or in groups of up to twenty arising at nodes along the branches and come into bloom from winter to spring, coinciding with the dry season in its native range.

 The fertilized flowers are followed by oval fruit up to 5 cm (2 in) long, nippled at the stem end, green when young becoming bright orange when ripe.
-They ripen in summer, about four to five months after fruit-set and have a thick leathery rind enclosing juicy, aromatic white pulp clinging to one, sometimes two largish brown seed.
+They ripen in summer, around four to five months after fruit-set and have a leathery rind enclosing juicy, white, aromatic pulp that is clinging to a large, occasionally two, brown seed.